markel1974/Symphony/src/hardware/vic/README.md

 ## Dependencies

 *   `github.com/markel1974/c64emu/src/components/mos6510` (for CPU interaction, specifically the `ISocket` interface).
-*   An implementation of the `ISocket` interface (provided by `board.go` in the main `g64` emulator).
+*   An implementation of the `ISocket` interface (provided by `board.go` in the main `symphony` emulator).
 *   `github.com/markel1974/c64emu/src/pixels`

 ## Usage

-The `mos6569` package is not intended for direct use outside of the `g64` emulator.
+The `mos6569` package is not intended for direct use outside of the `symphony` emulator.
 It is tightly integrated with the other components of the emulator (CPU, memory, etc.).
 However, a basic understanding of the VIC-II registers and memory map is essential for using the emulator effectively and for developing software for the emulated C64.

 [**TODO:** Add a brief section on how to access VIC-II registers from BASIC using POKE, if you plan to support that in your "bridge".]